-The Pediatric Sickle Cell Clinic came into existence in the early 1970s in conjunction with the Adult Clinic and the Comprehensive Center, funded by the National Institutes of Health.
-The Pediatric Clinic currently is funded by the Department of Human resources and is supported by the Georgia Regents Health System, functioning under the direction of the Department of Pediatrics, Section of Hematology/Oncology.
+The Georgia Regents Pediatric Sickle Cell Clinic came into existence in the early 1970s in conjunction with the Adult Clinic and the Comprehensive Center, funded by the National Institutes of Health.
+The Pediatric Clinic is currently funded by the Department of Human Resources and is supported by the Georgia Regents Health System, functioning under the direction of the Department of Pediatrics, Section of Hematology/Oncology.

-Children from birth into young adulthood are seen.
-Health maintenance and education are a routine part of care offered.
-Acute illnesses are seen in the clinic and when possible are managed as outpatients.
-The Children's Hospital of Georgia can be directly and immediately accessed for emergency and more chronic care situations.
+Our physicians see patients from birth to young adulthood and offer a variety of health maintenance and educational resources.
+Acute illnesses are seen in the clinic and when possible, are managed as outpatient cases.
+The Children's Hospital of Georgia can be directly and immediately accessed for emergent and chronic care situations.

-The Pediatric Clinic has been a participant in many clinical research projects, including the Stroke prevention studies.
+The Pediatric Clinic has been a participant in many clinical research projects, including Stroke prevention studies.

-The Pediatric Sickle Cell Clinic also serves as coordinator of informing, educating, and tracking for the newborn screening program for approximately 2/3 of the state of Georgia.
+The Georgia Regents Pediatric Sickle Cell Clinic also serves as coordinator for informing, educating, and tracking the newborn screening program for approximately 2/3 of the state of Georgia.

 - Screening and confirmation testing for sickle cell disease and carriers